ever-guild/ever-solidity/API.md

 ### Compiler version

-TON Solidity compiler add its current version to the generated code.
+Ever Solidity compiler add its current version to the generated code.
 This version can be obtained:

 1) using [tvm_linker](https://github.com/tonlabs/TVM-linker#2-decoding-of-boc-messages-prepared-externally) from a `*.tvc` file: